vineyardbovines/calver/README.md

 ### auto-changelog

-In your auto-changelog configuration, you'll have to copy/paste `changelog-template.hbs` into your project and then update your auto-changelog config:
+In your auto-changelog configuration, you'll have to copy/paste `template/changelog-template.hbs` into your project and then update your auto-changelog config:

 ```json
 // .auto-changelog